-Examples of praxis taken on by our students:
+Examples of praxis / internships taken on by our students:

 I created a film that is the culmination of the Peace and Justice Studies Capstone, examining the culture of alcohol abuse among student athletes at Moravian, and directing my focus on the dangers this culture poses for student athletes.
 As a student athlete myself for four years, I draw on my own experiences to better understand and explain the alcohol abuse here at Moravian, as well as attempting to answer some questions by implementing interventions, raising awareness, and analyzing ways to help create change within this destructive environment.

-**Special Note** Niki Maffettone is the first Moravian College student to complete the Peace Corps Preparation Program, and is serving in Ukraine.
+**Special Note** Niki Maffettone is the first Moravian University student to complete the Peace Corps Preparation Program, and is serving in Ukraine.

-Fatma Susan Tufan, '16: "Missing Pieces of Peace and Justice: A Glance into the Lives of Incarcerated Women"
+Fatma Susan Tufan: "Missing Pieces of Peace and Justice: A Glance into the Lives of Incarcerated Women"

 In my praxis project, I focused on the lives of incarcerated women and how social injustices in our society impact them.
 In order to discover missing pieces of peace and justice, I worked with incarcerated women at a facility in New Jersey, designing and implementing a writing course for women inmates.
 My goal was to create an environment with women in this facility to find open space to reflect on and write about their own lives and the connections therein with peace and justice questions, issues and dilemmas.

-**Special Note** Fatma Susan Tufan was the recipient of the 2016 Academic Prize in Interdisciplinary Studies at Moravian College as a result of her work in the Peace and Justice Studies Program.
+**Special Note** Fatma Susan Tufan was the recipient of the Academic Prize in Interdisciplinary Studies at Moravian University as a result of her work in the Peace and Justice Studies Program.

-Dylan Grubb, '16: “Understanding Masculinity and Violence on College Campuses”.
+Dylan Grubb: “Understanding Masculinity and Violence on College Campuses”.

 I knew that I had to do something to counter this violence.
 I decided to design a program that the fraternities would participate in, to talk about this problem.
 To design the program, I did both academic research on men's programs, and performed an ethnography on violence.
 This resulted in an intervention with a moderator to lead discussions with men on their perspectives on masculinity and violence.